 Giza - The Black Leopard of Laikipia

-Giza is one of the world's most famous black leopards, a melanistic leopard residing in the Laikipia region of Kenya.
+Giza is one of the world's most famous black leopards, a melanistic leopard residing in the Laikipia Plateau of central Kenya.
 Her striking all-black coat, caused by a genetic mutation that produces excess melanin, makes her one of the rarest and most sought-after wildlife sightings in Africa.
-Photographers and wildlife enthusiasts travel from around the world hoping to catch a glimpse of this elusive beauty.
+Black leopards are exceptionally rare on the continent, with only a handful confirmed in the last century, making Giza a truly extraordinary animal.
+Photographers and wildlife enthusiasts travel from around the world to the Laikipia region hoping to catch a glimpse of this elusive beauty, often spending multiple days on dedicated tracking expeditions.

 Quick Facts